PlatformAwareProgramming/CloudClusters.jl/README.md

 @info "The sum of ranks in the cluster is $result"
 ```

-The parallel code calculates the sum of the ranks of the processes using the _Reduce_ collective operation of _MPI.jl_ and stores the result in the global variable _rank_sum_ of the root process, with rank 0.
-Then, this value is fetched by the program and assigned to the _result_ variable using ```@fetchfrom```.
-For that, the ```ranks``` function is used to discover the _pid_ of the root process.
+The parallel code sums the ranks of the processes using the _Reduce_ collective operation of _MPI.jl_ and stores the result in the global variable _rank_sum_ of the root process (rank 0).
+Then, this value is fetched by the program and assigned to the result variable using ```@fetchfrom```.
+For that, the ```ranks``` function is used to discover the _PID_ of the root process.

 ### Manager-Workers clusters

-___Manager-Workers___ clusters comprise an _access node_ and a homogenous set of _compute nodes_.
+A ___Manager-Workers___ cluster comprises an _access node_ and a homogenous set of _compute nodes_.
 The compute nodes are only accessible from the access node.
-The instance type of the access node may differ from the instance type of the compute nodes.
+The instance type of the access node may be different from the instance type of the compute nodes.

 In a ___Manager-Workers___ cluster, the master process, running in the REPL or main program, is called the _driver process_.
 It is responsible for launching the so-called _entry process_ in the cluster's access node.
 In turn, the entry process launches _worker processes_ across the compute nodes, using _MPIClusterManagers.jl_.
 The worker processes perform the computation, while the entry process is responsible for communication between the driver and the worker processes.
 A global MPI communicator exists between worker processes, like in ___Peer-Workers-MPI___ clusters.

-___Manager-Workers___ are useful when the compute nodes of the cluster are not directly accessible from the external network.
-This is a common situation in on-premises clusters, but also in clusters built from the services of cluster providers  specifically tailored to attending HPC applications.
+A ___Manager-Workers___ cluster is useful when compute nodes are not directly accessible from the external network.
+This is a common situation in on-premises clusters.
+However, this is also possible in clusters built from the services of cluster providers  specifically tailored to HPC applications.

 > [!IMPORTANT]